Barnes & Noble may split off Nook, cuts forecast

 By Phil Wahba

-Jan 5 Barnes & Noble Inc (BKS.N) cut its Nook sales forecast and shocked investors by saying it may spin off its fast-growing digital business, sending its shares plunging 17 percent.
+Jan 5 Barnes & Noble Inc (BKS.N) cut its Nook sales forecast for this year and shocked investors by saying it was considering a sale of the electronic reader and tablet business, sending its shares down more than 20 percent.

-The No. 1 U.S. bookstore chain has relied on readers, tablets and electronic books to offset shriveling sales at its brick-and-mortar stores, so news of weaker-than-expected Nook sales stoked fears the company is struggling to keep up with Amazon.com Inc's (AMZN.O) market-leading Kindle.
+The bookseller has been banking on the Nook for growth, so news that holiday sales of the basic touchscreen e-reader were disappointing raised investors' fears that Barnes & Noble was struggling to keep up with Amazon.com Inc's (AMZN.O) Kindle.

-On Thursday, Barnes & Noble also projected a steeper net loss for the fiscal year than Wall Street had been expecting as it keeps shelling out on the Nook.

-The retailer has poured tens of millions of dollars into the e-reader device.
-The first version hit the market in 2009, two years after the Kindle.
+The largest U.S. bookstore chain has poured tens of millions of dollars into developing and promoting the Nook, hurting its results.

-Barnes & Noble said in a statement it wanted to "unlock" the value of the Nook business and bring it to foreign markets.
-The company has opened discussions with potential partners such as publishers, retailers and technology companies outside the United States, it added.

-One retail banker who declined to be identified said the Nook business was a faster-growing technology asset trapped within a slower retail stock, and theorized that Barnes & Noble simply wanted to spin off the Nook business to give it a chance to trade at a higher valuation.

-But a source familiar with the company's thinking said the retailer would remain intimately involved in developing and promoting the Nook, tapping its links with publishers and fleet of 700 stores, and essentially continue to run the business.

-So even if Barnes & Noble does split off its Nook business, everyday customers will scarcely notice.
+Barnes & Noble lowered the full-year sales forecast for the Nook business to $1.5 billion from $1.8 billion.

+It said holiday sales of its Nook Simple Touch, the cheapest Nook device at $99, fell short of expectations, and cited this as a reason for the lower forecast.
+One analyst said it was a sign that the retailer could be finding it hard to compete with its deep-pocketed rival.

+Barnes & Noble did not give out numbers but said the number of Nook devices sold rose 70 percent during the nine-week period ended Dec.
+31.

+The retailer said it expects a loss of $1.40 to $1.10 per share in the year ending in July, much worse than the average Wall Street forecast of a loss of 63 cents.
-Barnes & Noble put itself up for sale in 2010 but attracted only one firm offer - a bid for $17 per share, or $1 billion, last May from Liberty Media, which was drawn by Nook's growth.

-Liberty ultimately decided to invest $204 million rather than buy the company outright, with much of that money earmarked for the Nook.
+Barnes & Noble put itself up for sale in 2010 but attracted only one firm offer -- a bid for $17 per share, or $1 billion, last May from John Malone's Liberty Media Corp LMCA.O.
+Liberty ultimately decided to invest $204 million in the company rather than buy it outright.
 [ID:nN1E77H1SJ]

-Liberty has preferred shares it can convert into a 16.6 percent stake in Barnes & Noble at a strike price of $17.
+Shares of Barnes & Noble fell 24 percent to $10.30 in morning trading.

 PRICE WAR

-Other Nook devices fared better than the Simple Touch, including its Nook Tablet.
-Forrester Research estimates that Amazon sold about 5 million Kindle Fire tablets during the holidays, compared with sales of some 1.5 million Nooks.

-The company is second only to Amazon in the e-books market and claims to have as much as 27 percent of that market.

-But when Barnes & Noble introduced the Nook tablet in November, it also cut the prices on other versions of the device, including the Simple Touch, in response to aggressive pricing by Amazon, which is known for uncutting rivals on price.
+When Barnes & Noble introduced the Nook tablet in November, it also cut the prices on other versions of the device, including the Simple Touch, in response to aggressive pricing by Amazon, a company known for uncutting rivals on price.

-Unlike Amazon, Barnes & Noble's other businesses do not generate enough money to subsidize its e-reader segment.
-Last month, Barnes & Noble posted an unexpected quarterly loss and last year, it suspended its dividend to finance the Nook.
+But unlike Amazon, Barnes & Noble's other businesses do not generate enough money to subsidize its e-reader business.
+Last month, Barnes & Noble posted an unexpected quarterly loss and warned that investing in the Nook would dent results this year.
+Last February the bookseller suspended its dividend to finance the Nook.

+Barnes & Noble now expects earnings before interest, tax, depreciation and amortization of $150 million to $180 million for the year ending in July, down from its forecast last month of $210 million to $250 million.

-Despite the liquidation in September of its one-time archrival, Borders Group, and rising Nook sales, Barnes & Noble now expects sales of $7 billion to $7.2 billion this fiscal year, down from its initial forecast of $7.4 billion, suggesting an accelerating decline in book sales.
+And despite the liquidation of its main rival, Borders Group, in September, and Nook sales, Barnes & Noble now expects sales of $7 billion to $7.2 billion in the year, down from its initial forecast of $7.4 billion, suggesting an accelerating decline in book sales.

+If Barnes & Noble were to spin off its Nook business, it would become a traditional bricks-and-mortar bookseller similar to Borders, which went out of business last year.

+Morningstar's Wahlstrom said the company could be banking on being "the last one standing."

-Still, Barnes & Noble expects Borders' disappearance to boost sales $210 million to $250 million.
+Barnes & Noble in August said Borders' liquidation would boost annual revenue by $150 million to $200 million, but now it expects an even bigger boost of $210 million to $250 million.

 Indeed, sales at Barnes & Noble stores open at least 15 months, excluding Nook and e-books, rose 4.5 percent during the holidays, an improvement over recent quarters.

-Barnes & Noble now expects earnings before interest, tax, depreciation and amortization of $150 million to $180 million for the fiscal year ending in July, down from its forecast last month of $210 million to $250 million.

-The retailer forecast a loss of $1.40 to $1.10 per share in the fiscal year, much worse than the average Wall Street forecast of a loss of 63 cents.
+But Wahlstrom said splitting off the Nook business would be getting rid of "its one growth driver," given the long-term, industrywide decline in book sales.

+"We see substantial value in what we've built with our Nook business in only two years, and we believe it's the right time to investigate our options to unlock that value," William Lynch, chief executive of Barnes & Noble, said in a statement.

-In addition to its bookstores, Barnes & Noble operates a chain of textbook stores on college campuses.
+Barnes & Noble operates about 700 bookstores as well a chain of textbook stores on college campuses.

+The company, which launched the first version of the Nook in 2009, is second only to Amazon in the e-books market and claims to have 27 percent of that market.

-(Reporting by Phil Wahba in New York and Brad Dorfman in Chicago; Additional reporting by Jessica Hall; Editing by John Wallace, Maureen Bavdek and Richard Chang)
+(Reporting by Phil Wahba in New York and Brad Dorfman in Chicago; Editing by Gerald E. McCormick, Dave Zimmerman and John Wallace)

 ((1 646 223 6128)(phil.wahba@thomsonreuters.com)) Keywords: BARNESANDNOBLE/NOOK